seanox/aspect-js/manual/en/mvc.md

 ```

-#### TODO: field
+#### property

-A field is a property of a static model (model component / component).
-It
+Is a property in a static model (model component / component).
+It corresponds to
-corresponds to an HTML element with the same ID in the same namespace.
-The ID of
+an HTML element with the same ID in the same namespace.
+The ID of the property
-the field can be relative or use an absolute namespace.
-If the ID is relative,
+can be relative or use an absolute namespace.
+If the ID is relative, the
-the namespace is defined by the parent composite element.
+namespace is defined by the parent composite element.

 ```javascript
 var model = {